victorsanchezarevalo/pymportx/README.md

 ## Citation

-If you use `pytximport` in your research, please cite the following paper:
+If you use `pymportx` in your research, please cite the following paper:

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.